15 Ways To Fix Broken Nails

 2. Fiberglass Nail Repair

 Using a silk wrap or fiberglass fabric, cut a small piece to fit over the broken nail.
-Apply resin or nail glue to secure the wrap, creating a protective layer that reinforces and strengthens the nail.
+Apply builder gel or nail glue to secure the wrap, creating a protective layer that reinforces and strengthens the nail.

 3. Nail Wraps